 On that fateful day, Dr. King took an assassin’s bullet that he knew was waiting for him at any time.
 It came while he was leading a strike for sanitation workers in Memphis, Tennessee.
 He inspired and led the Civil Rights movement that acquired great change in our land.
 This man is one of my mentors.
 I was in his presence only once in 1963 when I was in the seminary in Baltimore.
 Our Rector arranged for some of us to hear him speak when he came to Baltimore.

-He was a man who committed himself to nonviolence like Mohandas Gandhi, and also Jesus my Lord who died on the Cross for us, that Dr. King and I believe is the only way that justice and peace can be achieved.
+He was a man who committed himself to nonviolence like Mohandas Gandhi, and also Jesus my Lord who died on the Cross for us.
+Dr. King and I believe that nonviolent action is the only way that justice and peace can be achieved.
 Dr. King inspired ordinary folks, black and white, to stand up for their rights and to sit down and accept the vicious blows of police and others in their racial hatred.
 His organizers trained them to have the courage to go to jail for what they believed.

 On, the day after his assassination on April 4, 1968, I formally entered the service of the Roman Catholic Church as an ordained deacon.
 I was a seminary student at the Theological College of the Catholic University of America in Washington, D.C.

 Today, in this land of America, the freedoms and ideals that Thomas Jefferson told us all men are created equal and have the right to life liberty and the pursuit of happiness are seriously in danger of slipping away from us.
-We witnessed the desecration of our Capitol instigated astonishingly by the President of the United States.
-Mobs of people broke into the Capitol and into the House of Representatives and the Senate chambers and threatened their members and ransacked some of their offices.
-Their insistence was the election was stolen from President Trump.
+We witnessed the desecration of our Capitol.

-Racism that was covert for centuries before it reared its ugly head and been condoned when it should have been severely condemned in Charlottesville, Virginia, the very home of Jefferson’s great University of Virginia, in the bombings of Jewish Synagogues, in Muslim Mosques and violence in El Paso deliberately against brown people, and the aftermath of George Floyd’s killing.
+Racism that was covert for centuries before it reared its ugly head and been condoned when it should have been severely condemned in Charlottesville, Virginia, the very home of Jefferson’s great University of Virginia, in the bombings of Jewish Synagogues, in Muslim Mosques and violence in El Paso deliberately against brown people, and the aftermath of George Floyd’s killing, in Uvalde, Texas and so many other school shootings across our country.

 The number of race-based killings and other incidents in our country in the last two years has been astounding — some by officers of the law.
 It has taken our young people to lead the way to and advocate for real change against gun violence led by the courageous leaders from Marjory Stoneman Douglas High School in Parkland, Florida.

-We also ask you bless President Joe Biden and his administration and our whole country that we may heal, come together and start anew in this new year of 2022.
+We also ask you bless President Joe Biden and all our elected officials, and our whole country that we may heal, come together and start anew in this new year of 2023.
 We pray to you, God, for You are the God who cries for justice for your children and who still hears the cries of those who know and realize they are poor without You.
-We pray ~ for only You can can restore us to the ideal of freedom and justice FOR ALL.
+We pray–for only You can can restore us to the ideal of freedom and justice FOR ALL.

 To You Glory and Honor and Power, now and forever.
 Amen!